-The city has rich links to the words and works of some of the most celebrated writers who have ever lived.
+The city has rich links to the words and works of some of the most celebrated writers.
 Robert Burns, Robert Louis Stevenson, Sir Walter Scott, Sir Arthur Conan Doyle, Muriel Spark, Irvine Welsh, Alexander McCall Smith, and Ian Rankin are just a handful of the many authors with connections to Edinburgh, so it is only appropriate that Edinburgh plays host to the largest book festival in the world.

 What is the Edinburgh International Book Festival?

-In August hundreds of events for adults and children are held over three weeks, when international writers, poets and musicians arrive to engage audiences in readings, writing workshops, education events, panel discussions, talks and performances.
+In August, hundreds of events for adults and children are held over three weeks, as international writers, poets and musicians arrive to engage audiences in readings, writing workshops, education events, panel discussions, talks and performances.

 The history of the Edinburgh International Book Festival